bullmoose20/MK-Docs/docs/config/auth.md

 ??? abstract "Click for instructions on how to run the scripts locally"

     Ensure you have downloaded a copy of the script from [Chazlarson's GitHub Repository](https://github.com/kometa-team/Auth).
-If you have downloaded the ZIP, extract it to your desired location.
+If you have downloaded the ZIP file, extract it to your desired location.

     {%
       include-markdown "https://raw.githubusercontent.com/kometa-team/Auth/main/README.md"